 A study in North Vietnam showed that although financial incentives were important, they were not sufficient to motivate personnel to perform better (14).
-Increased motivation could be achieved by giving greater responsibility to midwives, holding them improving mechanisms responsible and for recognition.
+Increased motivation could be achieved by giving greater responsibility to midwives, holding them improving mechanisms responsible and recognition.
 Therefore, we can ultimately improve quality of care through improved performance management activities, which are matched to these motivating factors.
-We should create a positive working environment by having clear job descriptions; improve work environments, supportive supervision, communication, objective performance good providing conditions for continuing appraisals, education and training, rewards and career development.
+We should create a positive working environment by having clear job descriptions; improve work environments, supportive supervision, communication, objective performance good providing conditions for continuing appraisals, education training, rewards career development.